ACTi Cameras How to Use Motion Detection

 word image 1045 9

-If your camera’s motion detection regions have been fully configured then you can the event response system.
-You can do it either by using the Event Handler that is part of the camera’s firmware or use a in remote PC instead.
+If your camera’s motion detection regions have been fully configured then you can set up the event response system.
+You can do it either by using the Event Handler that is part of the camera’s firmware or use a software in remote PC instead.

 This chapter introduces the use of Event Handler.
 You can find the Event Handler under the item “Event” in the firmware menu.